kudobuilder/kudo.dev/content/docs/testing.md

         - containerPort: 80
 ```

-Note that in this example, the Deployment does not have a `namespace` set.
+Note that in this example, the deployment does not have a `namespace` set.
 The test harness will create a namespace for each test case and run all of the test steps inside of it.
 However, if a resource already has a namespace set (or is not a namespaced resource), then the harness will respect the namespace that is set.

 Each filename in the test case directory should start with an index (in this example `00`) that indicates which test step the file is a part of.
 Files that do not start with a step index are ignored and can be used for documentation or other test data.
 Test steps are run in order and each must be successful for the test case to be considered successful.